Pierre-Lannoy/wp-ip-locator/SHORTCODES.md

 # IP Locator shortcodes
-With the current IP Locator version, you can output the following items via shortcodes:
+With IP Locator, you can output the following items via shortcodes:

 1. [IP address](#ip-address)
 2. [Country code](#country-code)